InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

         // Then it will be greater than 0 when the remaining time is calculated next if (!previous && options.leading === false)
             previous = now;
-        // Calculated remaining time
         var remaining = wait - (now - previous);
         context = this;
         args = arguments;
-        // It will add wait time if the current call time greater than the last call time
-        // Or the user manually adjusted the time
-        // This condition will only be entered if it set trailing
+        // This condition will only be entered if it set `trailing`
-        // This condition will be entered firstly if it not set leading
+        // This condition will be entered firstly if it not set `leading`
         // Another point, you may think that this condition will not be entered if you turn on the timer
         // In fact, it will still enter because the timer delay is not accurate
         // It is very likely that you set 2 seconds, but it needs 2.2 seconds to trigger, then this time will enter this condition